 AEX Trading Fees

 The fees at AEX are what we call flat fees, meaning that makers and takers are charged the same fee.
-AEX’s fees are very low, sitting at 0.05% for both takers and makers.
-This is substantially below the industry average (which is arguably around 0.25%).
-One could even argue that this is one of AEX’s strongest features.
+AEX’s fees are very low, sitting at 0.10% for both takers and makers.
+This is below the industry average, which has historically been around 0.25%.
+Today, however, we see more and more exchanges moving towards even lower trading fees such as 0.10%.
+So in comparison with this, 0.10% is in line with - and not below - industry average.

 AEX Withdrawal Fees